OathPros/COMP3/source/feedback/info-bars.rst

 Info Bars
 =========

-Info bars can be used to communicate the state of an app, content item or location.
-Examples include an app being offline or a document being read-only.
-In some situations, they can also be used to present supplementary information, such as user guidance.
+Info bars can be used to communicate persistent states.
+Examples include indicating that an app is offline, or a document being read-only.
+In some situations, they can also be used to present supplementary information about special locations or content items.

-When to use
+When to Use
 -----------

-Info bars are semi-persistent, in that they are permanently visible until removed, as opposed to only being shown briefly (like :doc:`notifications <notifications>`).
+Info bars are more permanent than :doc:`notifications <notifications>`.
 This makes them appropriate for communicating ongoing states which the user needs to be aware of, or location-specific information.

 Info bars take up space and can be distracting.
 If the state you want to communicate is not critical, or can be communicated through a less disruptive label or icon, you might want to consider alternative ways to communicate the state in question.